-It is very common for family, especially spouses and adult children, as well as close friends to serve as informal (unpaid) caregivers for loved ones who are frail and elderly, disabled, or suffer from dementia, such as Alzheimer’s disease.
+It is very common for family, especially spouses and adult children, as well as close friends to serve as informal (unpaid) caregivers for loved ones who are frail and elderly, disabled, or have Alzheimer’s disease or a related dementia.
 In fact, according to the Family Caregiver Alliance (FCA), nearly 80% of adults who live at home and receive long-term care assistance depend solely on relatives and friends.
 Unfortunately, the role of informal caregiver isn’t an easy one to take on, particularly since many persons serving in this role still need to be employed to make ends meet.
 However, there is good news.
 If you are a caregiver of a loved one, you might be able to be paid by Medicaid to provide this service!

 There are multiple types of Medicaid programs under which family members or friends can receive compensation.
 Caregivers may have to meet specific state requirements or become certified Medicaid providers in the state in which they reside in order to be paid by Medicaid.
-There are also eligibility requirements for the Medicaid recipient, which can be found below under “Medicaid Eligibility”.
+There are also eligibility requirements for the Medicaid recipient, which can be found below under the “Medicaid Eligibility” section.